mineiros-io/terraform-google-billing-budget/README.md

   ]
   ```

-  The object accepts the following attributes:
+  Each `threshold_rules` object in the list accepts the following attributes:

   - [**`threshold_percent`**](#attr-threshold_rules-threshold_percent): *(**Required** `number`)*<a name="attr-threshold_rules-threshold_percent"></a>